webqit/webqit-community.docs/oohtml/the-state-api/README.md

     ```

 ## Element-Level State
-Element-level state represents the local state of an element and its subtree.
+Element-level state represents the local state of an element.
 This specification introduces a new `.state` property to DOM elements for managing element-level state.

-+ **Element.prototype.state: Object** - This *readonly* property is a property-transparent state object; its properties are written and read as-is, as with regular JavaScript objects.
++ **Element.prototype.state: Object** - This *readonly* property is an object whose properties are written to and read as-is, as with regular JavaScript objects.

     ```js
     // Assign properties